-Board of Education meetings will be held on the first and third Wednesdays of each month as noted in this calendar.
-Residents of the district are invited to attend the meetings and may speak during the public comments portion of the meeting.
+Board of Education meetings are generally held on the first and third Wednesdays of each month unless otherwise noted in this calendar.
+Residents of the district are invited to attend the meetings and may speak during the public comment portion of the meeting.